-In this case Da Huang Fu Zi Tang is used by TCM practitioners to fight patterns like Phlegm in Kidneys or Gallbladder or Exterior Cold invading the Interior.
+In this case Da Huang Fu Zi Tang is used by TCM practitioners to fight patterns like Exterior Cold invading the Interior.
 From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as trigeminal neuralgia, periarthritis of the shoulder or gallstones for instance.

 On this page, after a detailed description of each of the three ingredients in Da Huang Fu Zi Tang, we review the patterns and conditions that Da Huang Fu Zi Tang helps treat.

 Zhi Fu Zi is a king ingredient in Da Huang Fu Zi Tang.
 Like the name indicates, it means it has more power than other ingredients in the formula.